Overview

 Weather Forecasting Track

-The mission of the Weather Forecasting (WFC) track is to provide students who have an undergraduate degree in meteorology graduate-level education in atmospheric dynamics, meteorology, and climate, and also experience in applied weather forecasting.
+The mission of the Weather Forecasting (WFC) track is to provide students with graduate-level education in atmospheric dynamics, meteorology, and climate, and experience in applied weather forecasting.
 This education and experience will make the graduates of the program competitive for forecasting positions at the National Weather Service or other weather-related employment opportunities in agriculture, utilities, insurance, transportation, construction, and other weather-sensitive industries.

 Student Learning Outcomes